robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-3-mentor-materials.md

 5. Reflect on your learning from both training sessions this half term.
 What will you now integrate into your own practice?

-Consider the identified area for development and discuss how your ECT can integrate and apply what they’ve learnt in their practice.
+Consider the identified area for development and discuss how your ECT can integrate and apply what they have learnt in their practice.